 Being a teaching assistant is another great way to build transferrable skills.
 Even if you do not want to be a teacher, being a TA helps you gain experience in communication, teamwork, management, public speaking and leadership.
 It is also a great way to get to know a faculty member for a future reference for graduate school or a job.

-To be a TA, you must do very well (A) in the course and show exceptional mastery of the course material.
+To be a TA, you must do very well in the course and show exceptional mastery of the course material.
 Most of the time, the instructor approaches a student and asks him/her to be a TA.
-However, if you are interested in being a TA and have not been asked, go ahead and express your interest to the instructor.
+Some TA positions are also advertised in the Monday Message.
+If you are interested in being a TA and have not been asked, go ahead and express your interest to the instructor.

 UNL offers more than 500 student organizations, many of which may relate directly to your career goals.
 Even if you cannot find one that matches your desired career, you can still gain transferrable skills that are valued in your field.
 Most organizations provide opportunities for leadership, teamwork, communication, fundraising and event planning, all of which are highly valued by employers.
-Employers don’t want to see that you were a simply a member of an organization — they want to see that you were active and took on leadership roles.
+Employers prefer to see that you were active and took on leadership roles rather than simply being a member of the organization.

 Find an organization that interests you at the Office of Student Involvement.